ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_hyint.rst

 * R95 = heavy precipitation index (percent of total precipitation above the 95% percentile of the reference distribution)
 * HY-INT = hydroclimatic intensity.
 HY-INT = normalized(INT) x normalized(DSL).

-The recipe_hyint_extreme_events includes an additional call to the extreme_events diagnostics, which allows to calculate the ETCCDI indices and include them in the subsequent analysis together with the hydroclimatic indices.
+The recipe_hyint_extreme_events.yml includes an additional call to the :ref:`recipes_extreme_events` diagnostics, which allows to calculate the ETCCDI indices and include them in the subsequent analysis together with the hydroclimatic indices.
 All of the selected indices are then stored in output files and figures.

 Available recipes and diagnostics